Distributional value gradients for stochastic environments: Sobolev Bellman operator

 Let $F_\theta : \mathbb{R}^{d_{\mathrm{in}}} \to \mathbb{R}^{d_{\mathrm{out}}}$ denote either the deterministic policy $\pi_\theta(s)$ or the critic $Q_\theta(s,a)$ (deterministic or distributional).
 We assume a standard MLP

 with final output

 We require two standard conditions: (i) Each activation $\sigma_\ell$ and the policy’s final activation $\psi$ is Lipschitz, with constants $L_{\sigma_\ell}$ and $L_\psi$.
 This includes common choices such as ReLU \citep{nair2010rectified}, tanh, sigmoid, and SiLU \citep{elfwing2018sigmoid}. (ii) Each weight matrix has finite operator norm $\|W_\ell\|_2 \le M_\ell < \infty$, which rules out parameter divergence.
-In practice, weight explosion would lead to immediately visible instabilities (e.g., exploding Q-values, divergent TD-errors, erratic actions), none of which appear in our experiments.
+In practice, weight explosion would lead to immediately visible instabilities such as exploding Q-values, divergent TD-errors, and erratic actions, none of which appear in our experiments.

 Under these conditions, each layer $x \mapsto \sigma_\ell(W_\ell x + b_\ell)$ is Lipschitz with constant $L_{\sigma_\ell} M_\ell$.
 Since compositions of Lipschitz functions produce Lipschitz maps whose constants multiply, it follows that the full network satisfies